neptune-ai/docs/docs/logging-and-managing-experiment-results/index.rst

     ``neptune.log_metric('some_name', some_value)`` is for tracking all numeric values to Neptune (metric, loss, score, variances, etc.).
 Learn, what else can be tracked to experiment from :ref:`this list <what-you-can-log>`.

-Learn more about :class:`~neptune.experiments.Experiment` to use in your Python code.
+Learn more about the :class:`~neptune.experiments.Experiment` object and how to use it in your Python code.

 ..
 Local navigation